msinton/random/Scala-3/blog.md

 Scala 3 is built on a new foundation called **Dotty**.
 The name **Dotty** comes from [Dependent Object Types (DOT)](http://lampwww.epfl.ch/~amin/dot/fool.pdf) which is the calculus for path-dependent types.
 The important take-away is that after 8 years of experience refining Scala, the team behind the language have specifically designed Dotty to model a Scala-like language and become a strong new foundation that will enable Scala to be the language they want it to be.
 DOT is also **simpler** than the previous foundation, and places emphasis on accessibility and safety.

+This post is based on Dotty version 0.22.

 For more information checkout the [Dotty docs](http://dotty.epfl.ch/docs/index.html)

 # Dropped and changed features - some "warts" removed